The Age of Shadows: Plot

-Lee, under suspicion, is ordered to find Kim and tortures Gye-soon to maintain his cover.
+Lee, under suspicion, is ordered to find Kim and sorrowfully tortures Gye-soon to maintain his alibi.
 Eventually, Lee is tricked by Joo Dong-sung and leads authorities to Kim's hideout.
 Kim is captured after a desperate escape attempt.
 To avoid revealing secrets under torture, Kim bites off his own tongue.
 Lee is also arrested but feigns loyalty to the Japanese to receive a light sentence.
-During the trial, Lee tearfully insists he was never aligned with the resistance, honoring Kim's earlier request to act as a non-affiliate so their mission could continue.
+During the trial, Lee tearfully insists he was never aligned with the resistance, honoring Kim's last request to act as a non-affiliate so their mission could continue.

 After release, Lee learns of Gye-soon's death and receives word of a party hosted by Japanese collaborators.
-Remembering Kim's final wish that at least one person survive to complete their mission, Lee plants explosives at the event.
+Spurred by Kim's final wish to not let their lives be wasted, Lee plants explosives at the event.
 Simultaneously, a Heroic Corps operative assassinates Joo Dong-sung.
 The bomb detonates, killing high-ranking officials including Higashi.
-Back in prison, a mute Kim Woo-jin hears of the mission's success and smiles in relief, his sacrifice having meaning.
+Back in prison, a mute Kim Woo-jin hears of the mission's success and smiles in relief.
 Lee later finds Kim Hwang-sub, whose betrayal led to Kim Jang-ok's death, and kills him to avenge his friend.
+Afterwards, Lee relays a message to Chae-san, saying they will see each other again.
+A package, implied to be filled with explosives, is delivered to the Japanese national headquarters in Korea.
+Kim is shown in his cell faintly smiling under a scratching saying "Resistance fighters go through here."